Road to the Horse

-Road to the Horse is an annual colt-starting competition held at the Alltech Arena in the Kentucky Horse Park in Lexington, Kentucky.
-Three trainers are invited to choose a colt from a remuda of untouched three-year old Quarter Horses provided by the American Quarter Horse Association.
+The Road to the Horse is an annual colt-starting competition held at the Alltech Arena in the Kentucky Horse Park in Lexington, Kentucky.
+Three trainers are invited to choose a colt from a remuda of untouched three-year old quarter horses provided by the American Quarter Horse Association.
 They then have a specified amount of time over three days to gently get a saddle and tack on the colt and ride it.
 Road to the Horse is owned and produced by Tootie Bland.
-In the past the competition has been held in the Cowtown Coliseum in Fort Worth, Texas and Murfreesboro, Tennessee.
+In the past, the competition has been held at Cowtown Coliseum in Fort Worth, Texas and Tennessee Miller Coliseum in Murfreesboro, Tennessee.